 Attention deficit hyperactivity disorder and dual disorders.
-Educational needs for an underdiagnosed condition.
+Educational needs for an underdiagnosed condition

 ABSTRACT Abstract A wide range of comorbid psychiatric disorders overlap with attention-deficit hyperactivity disorder (ADHD) across the life span.
 There is a robust and complex link between ADHD and substance use disorders (SUD).
 The aim of this report was to review the neurobiological and other vulnerability factors explaining the comorbidity of ADHD and an addictive disorder, as well as the key aspects of the assessment and diagnosis of dually diagnosed ADHD patients.
 A comprehensive and systematic search of relevant databases (PubMed, Embase, and PsychINFO) was conducted to identify studies published in peer-reviewed journals until July 31, 2012, with the aim of exploring the association of ADHD and SUD with postgraduate training and residency education.
 Across the life span, ADHD is associated with significant impairment and comorbidity.
 Data from epidemiological, clinical and epidemiological studies show a very solid link between ADHD and SUD.
 Therefore, it is very important to carefully and systematically assess for any substance use in patients with suspected ADHD coming to initial assessment, and vice versa.
 While there are various valid and reliable rating and screening scales, diagnosis cannot solely rely on any of the instruments available for both SUD and ADHD in adult patients with dual pathology.
 The most important and effective tool in the assessment of dually diagnosed patients with ADHD and SUD is a full and comprehensive clinical and psychosocial assessment.
 Hence, it is essential to actively incorporate training opportunities on the assessment, diagnosis, and management of adult ADHD and dually diagnosed ADHD patients during postgraduate education residency or specialist training.

 - SourceAvailable from: Christina Nehlin[Show abstract] [Hide abstract]

-ABSTRACT: The primary aim of this study was to investigate how adult individuals with ADHD perceive the role of alcohol and drugs in their lives.
+ABSTRACT: Objective: The primary aim of this study was to investigate how adult individuals with ADHD perceive the role of alcohol and drugs in their lives.
 A secondary aim was to identify factors that those individuals consider useful in the treatment and prevention of co-occurring ADHD and substance use disorders (SUDs).
 Method: A qualitative interview study with ADHD outpatients (n = 14) at a psychiatric clinic.
 Data were analyzed based on pre-defined areas of interest using a deductive content analysis method.
 Results: The yearning for belongingness was identified as an important driving force underlying substance use.
 The participants felt that alcohol/drugs helped them being normal and thus respected and accepted.
 Early diagnosis of ADHD was perceived essential to avoid SUD.
 Conclusion: Adults with ADHD may have strong rational and emotional reasons for the use of alcohol and drugs.
-When planning for the treatment of adult ADHD, investigation of personal reasons for alcohol/drug use deserves a place.Journal of Attention Disorders 10/2014; DOI:10.1177/1087054714554618 · 3.78 Impact Factor
+When planning for the treatment of adult ADHD, investigation of personal reasons for alcohol/drug use deserves a place.Journal of Attention Disorders 10/2014; 19(4).
+DOI:10.1177/1087054714554618 · 3.78 Impact Factor